Chinese Vice President Wang Qishan, Jack Ma to Attend Israeli Innovation Summit

 For daily updates, subscribe to our newsletter by clicking here.

 This is Ma’s second visit to Israel.
-In May, Ma visited the country, met with Prime Minister Netanyahu and with local tech entrepreneurs, and received an honorary doctorate from Tel Aviv University.
+In May, Ma met with Prime Minister Netanyahu and with local tech entrepreneurs, and received an honorary doctorate from Tel Aviv University.

 Former Google CEO Eric Schmidt and British-American tech entrepreneur Joanna Shields, the former U.K. minister for internet safety and security, are also among the guests set to attend the summit, which will take place in Jerusalem on October 24 and 25.
-Facebook executive David Marcus, Israeli-Russian venture capitalist Yuri Milner, software engineer, and entrepreneur Gil Shwed, CEO of Check Point, IBM’s vice president of AI technology Aya Soffer, and Mobileye CEO Amnon Shashua are also among the guests.
+Facebook executive David Marcus, Israeli-Russian venture capitalist Yuri Milner, Gil Shwed, CEO of Israeli information security company Check Point, IBM’s vice president of AI technology Aya Soffer, and Mobileye CEO Amnon Shashua are also among the guests.

 The summit is held in collaboration with the Israeli Ministry of Culture and Sport and the Peres Center for Peace for and Innovation, a non-profit organization founded by former Israeli President Shimon Peres in 1996 to develop peacebuilding programs in the fields of technology, business, and education.
-The two-day event is designed to highlight the country’s technological innovation in the areas of digital health, food and agriculture technologies, and cybersecurity.
-Delegations from the U.S., Italy, France, Australia, South Korea, Mexico, Singapore, Hong Kong, Germany, Switzerland, and other countries are set to attend the summit.
+The two-day event is will showcase the country’s technological innovation in the areas of digital health, food and agriculture technologies, and cybersecurity.
+Delegations from the U.S., Italy, France, Australia, South Korea, Mexico, Singapore, Hong Kong, Germany, Switzerland are set to attend the summit.